 For more information on shelf life, click here.

 Beware of germs

-Eggs can be carriers of pathogens such assalmonella.
-These germs are either inside the egg (at the boundary between egg white and yolk) but mainly on the shell outside.
+Eggs can be carriers of pathogens such as salmonella.
+These germs are mainly found on the shell outside or inside the egg (at the boundary between egg white and yolk).
 During household processing (breaking the eggs), it is impossible to prevent the egg contents from coming into contact with the shell and thus with any germs that may be present on it.

 Sensitive persons such as children, pregnant women, sick and elderly people should therefore generally avoid all dishes containing eggs that have not been heated through completely.

 Good kitchen hygiene should always be observed when handling raw eggs.
 This will prevent transmission of pathogens to other foods that are consumed raw.
 Eggs should never be washed, however, as the natural protective function of the shell is lost and germs can thus penetrate the egg unhindered.